-- 1. If a student has already completed the equivalent of LSCI 105 or LSCI 106 with a grade of "C" or better at another institution, the student is exempt from taking it here.
-The burden of proof is on the student, who must provide an official transcript by the end of the student's second semester in residence at Woodbury. - 2.
-Students without college-level or AP math credits must take a math placement test upon entry.
+1. If a student has already completed the equivalent of LSCI 105 or LSCI 106 at another institution, earning a grade of "C" or better, the student is exempt from taking it here.
+Students must provide official transcripts by the end of the their second semester of enrollment at Woodbury.

+2. Students without college-level or AP math credits will be placed into MATH 100, Pre-Statistics.
+Students majoring in Architecture or Applied Computer Science without college-level or AP math credits must take a math placement test upon admission.
 Students may test into MATH 049 Elementary Algebra or MATH 149 Intermediate Algebra.
-Students must demonstrate foundational competency in mathematics through MATH 149 before enrolling in their major's 200-level (core competency-see below) math course.
+Students must demonstrate foundational competency in mathematics through MATH 149 or 100 before enrolling in their major's 200-level (core competency-see below) math course.

+Elementary Algebra

+Pre-Statistics

-MATH 049 Elementary Algebra Intermediate Algebra
+MATH 149 Intermediate Algebra